Sentiment Analysis Report

 Foreign Client Demands

-Companies handling healthcare data (HIPAA), financial information (PCI-DSS), and government contracts faced client mandates for physically secured offices — no personal phones, monitored exits, locked USB ports.
-These security measures are nearly impossible to replicate at home.
+Companies handling healthcare data (HIPAA), financial information (PCI-DSS), and government contracts faced client mandates for physically secured offices.
 Data security was the most concrete, least ideological justification for RTO.

 IBPAP's Fight — and Partial Victory

-The industry association consistently lobbied for WFH allowances, arguing the Philippines would lose ground to India and Poland.
-IBPAP was instrumental in securing the CREATE MORE Act's provisions allowing up to 50% WFH for registered IT-BPM firms — up from the earlier 30% cap.
+The industry association consistently lobbied for WFH allowances.
+IBPAP was instrumental in securing the CREATE MORE Act's provisions allowing up to 50% WFH for registered IT-BPM firms.

 Competitive Risk

-India's major IT companies (TCS, Infosys, Wipro) pushed aggressive RTO in 2023–2024, but India's infrastructure advantages meant the competitive comparison was imperfect.
+India's major IT companies pushed aggressive RTO in 2023–2024.
 The Philippines risked losing talent to fully remote international positions rather than to rival outsourcing destinations.

 05